Skip navigation

 Executive Director: Paul Wright

 Paul Wright is the founder and executive director of the Human Rights Defense Center.
 He is also editor of Prison Legal News (PLN), the longest-running independent prisoner rights publication in U.S. history.
 He has co-authored three PLN anthologies: The Celling of America: An Inside Look at the U.S. Prison Industry (Common Courage, 1998); Prison Nation: The Warehousing of America's Poor (Routledge, 2003); and Prison Profiteers: Who Makes Money from Mass Imprisonment (New Press, 2008).
 His articles have appeared in over 80 publications, ranging from Counterpunch to USA Today.
 A former prisoner, Paul was imprisoned for 17 years in Washington state until his release in 2003.
 During and since his incarceration, he has successfully litigated a wide variety of censorship and public records cases against prison systems around the country, both as a pro se plaintiff and on behalf of PLN.
 Paul is a former military policeman, a graduate of the University of Maryland with a degree in Soviet history, and the former National Lawyers Guild Jailhouse Lawyer co-vice president (1995-2008).
 He is a 2005 Petra Fellow; the Freedom Fighter of the Month for High Times magazine in July 2006; a 2007 recipient of the James Madison Award from the Washington Coalition for Open Government; the 2008 inaugural recipient of the National Lawyers Guild's Arthur Kinoy award; a 2011 recipient of the Distinguished Public Interest Service Award from the City of New York Law School; the 2017 recipient of the Julio Medina Freedom Award from Citizens Against Recidivism; and a 2017 recipient of a New York City Council Citation.
 In 2018 he received the Frederick Douglas award from the Frederick Douglass Family Initiatives and the Antiracist Research and Policy Center at American University in Washington DC.
-He serves as the National Vice President of the National Police Accountability Project.
+Since 2007 he has served on the Board of Directors of the National Police Accountability Project.

 Charles Sharman